DuarteMRAlves/opencv-grpc-service/docker/README.md

-# OpenCV gRPC Dockers
+# OpenCV gRPC Docker integration

 ## Overview

-This directory provides Dockerfiles to be able to run the built services with Docker.
+This directory provides Dockerfiles to be able to run the gRPC service with Docker.
-The docker images already have all the project dependencies installed.
+The docker image already has all the project dependencies installed.
-Also, they are already build with the necessary sources for the gRPC services to run.
+Also, it is already build with the necessary sources for the gRPC service to run.

 ## Usage

-In order to use this images, executed the following steps *(from the repository root directory)*:
+In order to use this image, execute the following steps *(from the repository root directory)*:

 * Build the image: